Reward charts: what are they?

 You can buy or download a chart or app, or make your own chart based on your child’s age and interests.
 For example, you could use a puzzle as your chart and give your child one piece at a time to build it.
 Older children might like to make their own charts, perhaps with a drawing or photo of the reward they’re trying to earn.

 Wall charts let your child see their progress and feel responsible for it.
 But note that older children might prefer the chart to be hung in their bedrooms or somewhere else private.

 Reward chart apps are portable.
 You can use them even when you’re out.
-Although they’re less visible than wall charts, they’re also private, so they can work well for older children.
+They’re less visible and more private than wall charts, so they can work well for older children.